SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 spontaneous intraparenchymal hemorrhages = due to htn ...
 - 80% in the basal ganglia, 10% in pons, 10% elsewhere
 - when **charcot-bouchard aneurysms** which are<mark style="background: #FFF3A3A6;"> small intraparenchymal berry aneurysms </mark>rupture!!!
+	- with blockages, more and more of the bvs get smaller and can't handle the blood,, getting **miniature aneurysms hwich can rupture and bleed!**
 - htn -> predisposition to<mark style="background: #FFF3A3A6;"> lacunar infarcs... small lakes </mark> -

 premies - prone to **germinal matrix hemorrhage, arterial in origin**